 Impacts of Drought

 Drought can have a wide range of impacts on the environment, the economy and on society.
-Drought becomes most obvious to us when we feel its impacts and consequences, such as municipal watering restrictions or higher food prices.
+Drought becomes most obvious to us when we feel its impacts and consequences, such as municipal or irrigation watering restrictions or higher food prices.
 However, drought can have many impacts that are not as noticeable – for example, it may result in changes in water quality, such as increased water temperature and reduced dissolved oxygen, which can affect aquatic organisms.

 Some drought impacts may be easily quantified, such as the decrease in water levels in reservoirs or lakes.
 Other impacts, such as the effect of drought on the stress levels of farmers, may be more difficult to quantify.